 37. How to handle authentication in a React application?

-Authentication can be handled using context or state management libraries like Redux to store user data.
-You can use higher-order components to wrap protected routes, checking for authentication before rendering components.
-Implementing JWT tokens for API requests is also a common practice.
+Authentication can be managed using context or state management libraries such as Redux to store user data.
+Higher-order components are used to wrap protected routes, authenticating before rendering the components.
+Using JWT tokens in API requests is also standard procedure.

 38. What is the difference between static and dynamic routing in React Router?